hop-protocol/docs/rpc-endpoints.md

 # RPC Endpoints

-**These are public RPC URLs available on each network.**&#x20;
+**These are public RPC URLs available on each network.**

-It's important to note that public RPC URLs generally have rate limits, so they may not be reliable 100% of the time.&#x20;
+It's important to note that public RPC URLs generally have rate limits, so they may not be reliable 100% of the time.

 For the Hop Node, it is highly recommmend to use custom RPC endpoints from an RPC provider service such as [Infura](https://infura.io/) or [Alchemy](https://www.alchemy.com/).